Corn and Other Feed grains

 - USDA's Agricultural Baseline Projections, an annual report published in February that offers 10-year projections for the farm sector from USDA's annual long-term analysis.
 The associated Baseline Database covers projections for the four major feed grains (corn, sorghum, barley, and oats) in addition to the other major feed crops and livestock.

-- U.S. Bioenergy Statistics, a dataset that includes U.S. ethanol and biodiesel production, consumption, and trade.
+- U.S. Bioenergy Statistics, a dataset that includes U.S. ethanol and biodiesel production, consumption, trade, and price series.

 In addition to the periodic Outlook reports and data products, ERS publishes reports covering issues important to feed grain markets in the United States and around the world.

-- Corn and Soybean Production Costs and Export Competitiveness in Argentina, Brazil, and the United States explores export competitiveness of soybeans and corn in the U.S. Argentina, Brazil by comparing farm-level production costs, the cost of internal transportation and handling, and the cost of shipping to a common export destination.
+- Corn and Soybean Production Costs and Export Competitiveness in Argentina, Brazil, and the United States explores export competitiveness of soybeans and corn produced in the United States, Argentina, and Brazil by comparing farm-level production costs, the cost of internal transportation and handling, and the cost of shipping to a common export destination.
 In addition, the report analyzes prices received by farmers and average yields to calculate producer returns in these countries.